 Learn to do Product Management the right way!

 The complexity and diversity of all the tasks are quite high.
-And with all the resources available, it’s even more difficult to understand if you’re progressing towards a good level.
+And with all the resources available, it’s even more challenging to understand if you’re progressing towards a good level.

-With this in mind, we created a complete Product Management course by partnering with world-class experts, to deliver an impressive 27 hours of live interactive workshops and group discussions.
+With this in mind, we created a complete Product Management course by partnering with world-class experts to deliver an impressive 25 hours of live interactive workshops and group discussions.
 This course helps junior & middle PMs to achieve the skills and become efficient faster.

 Opening Session get to know eachother and course orientation session